-Barcelona is one of the few places in the world, which offers a bunch of activities and sights not only inside the city limits but also in a close proximity, making it the perfect starting point for numerous day trips.
+Barcelona is one of the few places in the world, which offers a bunch of activities and sights not only inside the city limits but also in close proximity.
+This makes the Catalan capital the perfect starting point for numerous day trips.

 On this list, you’ll find the best day trips from Barcelona, Spain.